GGinta/Projects/README.md

 # Projects

-This repository contains my Data Science personal projects.
+This repository contains my personal Data Science projects.
 Please get in touch if you have any questions - ginta.grinfelde@gmail.com

+## Contents:

 1. Data Scraping / Ottawa Housing Market
 - Data scraping from an Ottawa real estate website using Python and Beautiful Soup package.